Inicio Autores Publicado por Mimi Pollack

 Group Offers Second Chance for Dogs

-The motto for Labrador Retrievers and More is “Dogs + Families = Love”.
+The motto for California Labrador Retrievers and More is “Dogs + Families = Love”.
 Thanks to all their hard work and dedicated volunteers, this group, also known as Labs and More, has found homes for 3,900 dogs in five years.
 Just last week, they found homes for 60 dogs, an impressive record to start 2016.

 They have made a difference in the lives of dogs that had a rough start in life.
 Take for example, Mollie Ann.
 She was found tied to a tree and abandoned with a broken leg and hip, all skin and bones.
 Thanks to a good Samaritan who brought her in, and a kind volunteer who fattened her up to regain her strength, she was able to undergo surgery to fix her leg, and this sweet, calm and friendly black lab mix is now ready to be adopted.